 Use Dividers or Tabs

-Organize your journal with dividers or tabs!
+- Organize your journal with dividers or tabs!
 They’re a great way to mark different sections, making it easier to find what you need.
-Picture a table with columns for personal reflections, work notes, goal tracking, and other creative ideas.
-You can even add dates or time periods in the second column.
-The third column is great for subcategories.

-When organizing your journal, consider adding dividers or tabs.
-It’ll help your organizational skills and make browsing fun.
+Consider adding dividers or tabs.
+It’ll help your organizational skills and make browsing fun!
 A study published in the Journal of Applied Psychology shows organized workspaces lead to productivity and reduced stress.
+We’re pretty sure that applies to journals too!

 Create Different Sections for Each Photo Shoot